 Despite the uncertainty, some common symptoms of histamine intolerance include:

 – Brain fog; fatigue; insomnia

 – Difficulty regulating body temperature

-If you’re experiencing one or several of these symptoms, it’s possibly caused by having an imbalance of histamine production to histamine breakdown.
+If you’re experiencing one or several of these symptoms, it’s possibly caused by having an imbalance between histamine production or accumulation and histamine breakdown.
 Here’s what may be going on:

 2. You’re consuming too much histamine in your diet; or

 3. The enzyme responsible for histamine breakdown, diamine oxidase (DAO), is not functioning properly (due to genetics, medication, or possible underlying medical conditions).